Taylor Heinicke: Houston Texans

 On November 29, 2017, Heinicke was signed to the Houston Texans' practice squad.
 He was promoted to the active roster on December 15 to back up T. J. Yates, following an injury to Tom Savage.
 Ten days later, Heinicke made his NFL debut against the Pittsburgh Steelers on Christmas Day after Yates suffered a head injury.
 However, after completing his only pass attempt, Heinicke suffered a concussion and was replaced by Yates, who had just passed the concussion protocol.
+The Texans would go on to lose 34–6.

 On April 13, 2018, Heinicke was released by the Texans.

 Carolina Panthers

 On April 16, 2018, Heinicke was claimed off waivers by the Carolina Panthers.
 During the 2018 season, he appeared in six games for the Panthers, including being named starter for Week 16 against the Atlanta Falcons.
 Starting quarterback Cam Newton was ruled out for the remainder of the season with a shoulder injury.
 In his first start against the Falcons, Heinicke completed 33-of-53 passes for 274 yards, a touchdown and three interceptions before leaving the eventual 24–10 loss with an elbow injury.
 His injury was significant enough that he was placed on injured reserve for the regular-season finale.
-Rookie Kyle Allen started that week.

-On March 12, 2019, Heinicke re-signed with the team.
-On August 30, he was released by the Panthers during final roster cuts.
+On March 12, 2019, Heinicke re-signed with the Panthers.
+On August 30, he was released during final roster cuts.